-The RGB Curves setting can isolate colors like the example below by clicking on the red circle and adjusting the curves line graph to increase the amount of red in the footage.
+The RGB Curves setting can isolate colors by clicking on the red circle and adjusting the curves line graph to increase the amount of red in the footage.
 This can be done for green or blue as well.

 In my example, I will only be making subtle adjustments on the red, green, and blue channels at the same time, so I will make sure I have the white circle selected.